AndresMpa/deml/README.md

-# des
+# desl

-Developer environmets setter for Linux
+The Developer Environmets Setter for Linux
+(DESL) is a feature developet for developers to create Linux terminal develop environmets